karreiro/kie-aggregator/README.md

 - Select the Key type as P12;
 - Click "Create";
 - The P12 file will be downloaded;
-- Replace the "googleplus.p12" file by this one.
+- Replace the "googleplus.p12" file by this one;
 - Update the "googleplus.properties" file.

 #### 2. Generate a Twitter credentials